ArtemioUrbina/240pTestSuite/trunk/240psuite/NES/README.md

 * Testing on PAL NES
 * Testing on Dendy
 * Testing with high-quality displays and scalers
-* Measuring the actual IRE levels of NES video with an oscilloscope
+* Measuring the actual IRE levels of PAL NES and Dendy video with an oscilloscope
-* Putting 27C512 onto an UNROM-compatible board

 [@Artemio]: https://twitter.com/Artemio
 [@PinoBatch]: https://twitter.com/PinoBatch